ydewit/strandal/README.md

 🚧 **Note to Visitors:**
 This repository houses a Interaction Combinators engine, which is currently a work in progress (WIP).
-We're actively developing and refining the engine, so expect changes and enhancements.
-Your insights and contributions are welcome during this phase!

 ## Implementation Features